themkat/simpleNFT/README.md

 # simpleNFT - Cryptic Llamas
 Simple NFT project from scratch.
 Using a basic setup and an excuse to play with Web3j, and not big JavaScript project structures.
 Planning on using KScript, bash and super simple stuff instead (not recommended for big projects, done as a fun challenge).

+Feel free to experiment with the scripts if you can get any use from them :) I created this for fun late in the evenings, so the code is far from perfect.
+My goal was more having fun with a lot of different libraries and technologies I think are cool.

 ## Goals
 My goals for this project are as following:
 - Simplest possible project setup.
 Scripts doing most of the work (NOT GOOD FOR BIGGER PROJECTS, use real tools like Truffle and various NPM tools instead)